dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-SWITCH SLIDE #9
+SWITCH SLIDE #09

 ---

-From a developer point of view, the two primary advantages of container-based virtualization over whole-system virtualization is the efficiency, how much resources your application needs from your hardware to be able to run and the speed, how quickly you can start and build your application.
+From a developer point of view, the two primary advantages of container-based virtualization over whole-system virtualization is the efficiency, how much resources your application needs from your hardware to be able to run and the speed, how quickly you can start and rebuild your application.

 A typical virtual machine is usually a couple of gigabytes in size, it takes
 minutes to start and many more minutes to rebuild it from scratch.
 The